slavikdenis/storybook-react-native-vrt/README.md

 - `yarn build` - Build all packages
 - `yarn dev` - Develop all packages
 - `yarn lint` - Lint all packages
+- `yarn lint:ts` - Lint all packages with TypeScript
+- `yarn test` - Test all packages
+- `yarn format` - Format all packages
 - `yarn changeset` - Generate a changeset
 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)